 It would also theoretically be possible for some smaller holes or cuts, to also be present in a PAC-3 interception.
 Although the PAC-3 missile is primarily reliant on hit-to-kill for target defeat, it is also provided with a relatively small 8.2 kg warhead, known as the ‘lethality enhancer’.
 This contains 24 steel cycloid fragments arranged in two concentric circles, with each fragment weighing 95 g.
 Upon warhead activation, these cycloid fragments are released in a radial pattern at a relatively low expansion velocity due to the small quantity (around 350 g) of explosive material.
 As these rings of fragments expand outwards, they effectively serve to increase the diameter of the missile, and thereby improve the probability of successful target defeat.
 However, the lethality enhancer is typically only employed against non-ballistic targets, so against a Kinzhal the much more likely probability would be evidence of catastrophic damage at a single point of impact.

 In the case of an interception by PAC-2 GEM-T, one would expect to see a fairly large quantity of small holes or larger cuts present in the outer casing of the missile caused by fragmentation from the large, 84 kg HE-FRAG warhead detonating in proximity to the Kinzhal.
-These are conspicuously absent, it is possible that they simply hit other portions of the Kinzhal during the intercept, and these portions have not yet been shown.
+These are conspicuously absent, but it is possible that they simply hit other portions of the Kinzhal during the intercept, and these portions have not yet been shown.
 Further photos of debris from the wreckage would be needed to confirm this.

 So What (Probably) Happened?